YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-10-sequences-rnn.markdown

 ### Audio waves as sequences

+### Policies as sequences

 ### Transformers for sequenes

+#### GPT2
+- Transformer-based language model with 1.5 billion parameters for next-word prediction
+- Dataset: 40GB of text data from 8M websites
+- Adapts to style and content of arbitrary conditioning input

+#### Evolution of language modeling
+In 2011, at least a sentence is produced:
+[Generating Text with Recurrent Neural Networks][ref-2]

+In 2019, it has popular reference and match the style of tabloid:
+[Better Language Models and Their Implications][ref-3]

 **Summary**:
 - Motivation: Sequences are everywhere but modeling them is hard!